 Justice Undersecretary Markk L. Perete led the Philippine delegation composed of other officials from the Department of Justice (DOJ), and the Department of Foreign Affairs (DFA) Offices of Asian and Pacific Affairs and of Treaties and Legal Affairs.
 The DOJ is the Central Authority for TSPAs.

 On the other hand, Deputy Director General Zhang Xiaoming, Ministry of Justice’ International Cooperation Department, led the Chinese delegation composed of other officials from China’s Ministries of Justice, Public Security, and Foreign Affairs and its Supreme People’s Procuratorate.

 The negotiations focused on the substantive aspects of the Treaty’s provisions and on the exchange of information on relevant aspects of the legal aspects of the Philippines and China.

-The parties likewise discussed the implementation of the RP-PROC Treaties on Extradition and Mutual Legal Assistance in Criminal Matters aimed at enhancing bilateral cooperation.
+The parties likewise discussed the implementation of the RP-PRC Treaties on Extradition and Mutual Legal Assistance in Criminal Matters aimed at enhancing bilateral cooperation.